-Zumba gives you a calorie-burning cardiovascular workout in the atmosphere of a dance party.
-Latin dance moves are the basis for this fusion dance style, but movements from belly dance, hip-hop and raggaeton also feature in Zumba.
+Zumba gives you a calorie-burning cardiovascular workout in a dance-party atmosphere.
+Latin moves are the basis for this aerobic dance class, but movements from belly dance, hip-hop and reggaeton also feature in Zumba.

 Burn Calories Fast

 Zumba has the potential to burn a lot of calories compared to other aerobics classes.
 In a study by the American Council on Exercise, researchers found that the 19 healthy female participants burned an average of 9.5 calories per minute of Zumba.
 Compared to kickboxing, step aerobics and power yoga, Zumba burned the most calories per minute.

 How many calories you burn per minute depends on how hard you're working.
 In a really tough Zumba class, you'll burn more calories than in a slower-paced class.
 Zumba classes that incorporate interval training — alternated periods of intense effort followed by periods of slower-paced recovery — will burn the most calories and are the best for fat loss, according to a study published in the Journal of Obesity in 2011.